wwang93/WeiWang-Vino-.github.io/_pages/about.md

 For more infomation for this package, see the published paper [Konfound paper](https://joss.theoj.org/papers/10.21105/joss.05779.pdf) at the Journal of Open Source Software.

 ## 📜 Reimplementing and Reproducing Papers
-I have experience with independent research.
-I have implemented the Reward Constrained Policy Optimization paper into stable-baselines3 PPO and reproduced the original results by running and tracking experiments.
+I have experience with some independent studies.

-To accompany this work, I have submitted a blog post to the **ICLR** Blogposts Track communicating the paper's theory and my results.
+I conducted a study on college students’ continued learning intention toward e-learning spaces post COVID-19, using an improved ECM-ISC model.
+By adding students’ initial intention and teacher guidance as variables, the model demonstrated strong explanatory power through linear regression and SEM, offering insights into factors influencing continued e-learning use.

-Feel free to look at my specific [portfolio entry](https://sudo-boris.github.io/portfolio/RCPPO/).
+I am currently analyzing AI-related teaching resources on Teachers Pay Teachers (TpT) using 2023 data.
+This study leverages web scraping, clustering, and NLP to categorize over 2,200 resources by various features and examines how these factors influence teacher engagement and usage.

 ## 👨🏻‍🔬 Professional Experience
 Currently I am working as a **PhD Student Researcher** at the [MDSC](https://makingdatasciencecount.com/)  Lab at the University of Tennessee under the supervision of [Dr. Joshua Rosenberg](https://joshuamrosenberg.com/) working on **Computational social science cookbook with R: A practical guide**.